CiscoDevNet/iOAM/README.md

 # Overview

-This document discusses requirements for "in-band" Operations, Administration, and Maintenance (OAM) mechanisms.
-"In-band" OAM means to record OAM and telemetry information within the data packet while the data packet traverses a network or a particular network domain.
+"In-band" OAM describes an approach to record OAM and telemetry information within the data packet while the data packet traverses a network or a particular network domain.
 The term "in-band" refers to the fact that the OAM and telemetry data is carried within data packets rather than being sent within packets specifically dedicated to OAM.
 In-band OAM mechanisms, which are sometimes also referred to as embedded network telemetry are a current topic of discussion.
 In-band network telemetry has been defined for [P4].
 The SPUD prototype [SPUD] uses a similar logic that allows network devices on the path between endpoints to participate explicitly in the tube outside the end-to-end context.
 Even the IPv4 route-record option defined in [RFC0791] can be considered an in-band OAM mechanism.
 In-band OAM complements "out-of-band" mechanisms such as ping or traceroute, or more recent active probing mechanisms, as described in [I-D.lapukhov-dataplane-probe].
 In-band OAM mechanisms can be leveraged where current out-of-band mechanisms do not apply or do not offer the desired characteristics or requirements, such as proving that a certain set of traffic takes a pre-defined path, strict congruency is desired, checking service level agreements for the live data traffic, detailed statistics on traffic distribution